 Please note, that new fellow nominations will not be processed if they do not follow the length requirements, that is:

-- Letters (nomination letter, three supporting letters) cannot exceed one page, with 12-point font.
+- Letters (nomination letter, three supporting letters in PDF) cannot exceed 600-word limit for each letter, on no more than 1 page, with 12-point font.

 Some suggestions on how to achieve this.

-- To keep the nomination letter short, coordinate with those writing the support letters to make sure they include the important details.
+- Coordinate with those writing the support letters to make sure they include important non-redundant information.
 Some nominations have each supporting letter cover a separate area.

 - Use plain paper rather than letterhead to save valuable room.